 1. Plum and cherry blossom viewing in February

 The season of the sakura blossoms is usually associated with March and April in Japan, but that is a common misconception.
 You will be able to see cherry blossoms in February, and also the equally as beautiful plum blossoms.

 Plum flowers start blooming at the beginning of February, and they give a run for their money even to cherry blossoms in terms of beauty.

 Some of the best places to admire these flowers are:

 * Kairakuen Park in Mito

-You're more of a cherry blossom person?
-While it's true that most areas of Japan start seeing the first flowers between March and April, you can admire gorgeous blossoms also starting in mid-February.
+Are you more of a cherry blossom person?
+While it's true that most areas of Japan start seeing the first flowers between March and April, you can admire gorgeous blossoms also beginning in mid-February.

 Let's not forget the traditional natural thermal Japanese baths, the onsen!
-The experience of an onsen is amazing all year round, but in winter it gains something special.
+The experience of an onsen is terrific all year round, but in winter, it gains something special.
 Dipping yourself in warm, reinvigorating waters, while surrounded by a landscape of snow, has something magical that you can experience only in winter (and especially in February).